mowangshuying/CppQtFluentUi888/README.md

 + Build

->1. open CppQtFluentUi888.sln with Vs2022.
+>1.open CppQtFluentUi888.sln with Vs2022.
->
->   2.build it!
+>2.build it!
->
->​	3.set start up project to FluWinGallery and run it!
+>3.set start up project to FluWinGallery and run it!

 ##  Documentations